 Sir Howard Bernstein retires

-by Sam Popper on September 23, 2016, posted in Greater Manchester categories
+by Emily Carter on September 23, 2016, posted in Greater Manchester categories

 The Chief Executive of Manchester City Council and arguably the architect of English devolution has announced he will retire in Spring 2017.
 Sir Howard has been with the council since 1971, and led the regeneration of Hulme, the Manchester Commonwealth Games, and the post-IRA bomb rebuild.